Skip to main content

 • General scenarios (Recommended): 1024 dimensions offer the best balance between performance and cost, suitable for most semantic retrieval tasks.

-• High-precision scenarios: For domains requiring high precision, choose 1536 or 2048 dimensions.
-This provides a certain level of precision improvement but significantly increases storage and computation overhead.
+• High-precision scenarios: For applications that require high precision, choose 1536 or 2048 dimensions.
+This improves precision but significantly increases storage and computation overhead.

 • Resource-constrained scenarios: In cost-sensitive scenarios, choose 768 or lower dimensions.
 This significantly reduces resource consumption but results in some loss of semantic information.